orditeck/2ndbrain/Home Lab.md

 	- Security Cameras recordings
 	- Proxmox backups

+Apps installed:
+- [Syncthing](https://syncthing.net/) installed through the QPKG Store.
+It is a continuous file synchronization program.
+It synchronizes files between two or more computers in real time, safely protected from prying eyes.

+Off-site backups:
-Off-site backups to Wasabi (S3-like) for all important data.
-Also a real-time sync with Google Drive for my daily Syncthing directory for convenience, but that's something I'm aiming to remove in the near future since I haven't used Google Drive for ages.
+- To Wasabi (S3-like) for all important data.
+- Also a real-time sync with Google Drive for my daily Syncthing directory for convenience, but that's something I'm aiming to remove in the near future since I haven't used Google Drive for ages.

 #### Specs
 - Model: TS-431P